Senior 10 min · March 05, 2026

 print("\n=== All colour/size combinations ===")

-for color, size in product(colors, sizes): # same result as nested loop
+for color, size in product(colors, sizes): # cleaner than two nested for loops

 print(f"{color} - {size}")